White hat (computer security)

 A white hat (or a white-hat hacker, a whitehat) is an ethical security hacker.
 Ethical hacking is a term meant to imply a broader category than just penetration testing.
-Under the owner's consent, white-hat hackers aim to identify any vulnerabilities the current system has.
+Under the owner's consent, white-hat hackers aim to identify any vulnerabilities or security issues the current system has.
 The white hat is contrasted with the black hat, a malicious hacker; this definitional dichotomy comes from Western films, where heroic and antagonistic cowboys might traditionally wear a white and a black hat, respectively.
 There is a third kind of hacker known as a grey hat who hacks with good intentions but at times without permission.

 White-hat hackers may also work in teams called "sneakers and/or hacker clubs", red teams, or tiger teams.